Mike-Honey/adventureworksdw2020-pbix/README.md

 # _Mike Honey fork:_

-_I used the (partially incorrect) instructions below to generate the PBIT file and loaded that as a PBIX file, which are shared in this fork. pbi-tools.core is required, pbi-tools does not work.
+_I used the (partially incorrect) instructions below to generate the PBIT file and loaded that as a PBIX file, which are shared in this fork. pbi-tools.core is required, pbi-tools does not work, but with this fork you don't need to bother with all that - just download the PBIX and "sample on".
 I hope this saves someone some time in the future._

 _(end of Mike Honey fork notes)_